 The world of hot sauce comes in a variety of flavors and textures.
 It is made all over the world, from India to the United States.
 However, the true movers and shakers in the industry are found in authentic Mexican hot sauces.
 Salsa Salsa looks at the various successful Mexican hot sauce brands and determines the top products that add spice to your foods.

-Found on the table of countless restaurants, Valentina Salsa Picante is a widely revered throughout the hot sauce community.
+Found on the table of countless restaurants, Valentina Salsa Picante is widely revered throughout the hot sauce community.
 For over 40 years, this Guadalajara classic has a presence that is the staple of countless dishes and brings a flavor that is not overwhelming yet poignant enough to add that punch hot sauce fans desire.

 The design of the product itself reaches out to you, sitting unsuspectingly and nonchalant with a simple glass bottle featuring a flip-top cap fashioned to allow for easy pouring.
 Valentina has a slow heat, getting stronger as it’s consumed.
 The brawny yet sweet tang contributes rather than overpowers.